Kuala Lumpur: My home, it could be yours too!

 Flora & Fauna

-Within walking distance of ASB is the Perdana Botanical Garden – built in 1888 – where you can see many types of tropical flowers, trees and plants – and also a herb garden.
+Within 10-minutes driving distance of ASB is the Perdana Botanical Garden – built in 1888 – where you can see many types of tropical flowers, trees and plants – and also a herb garden.
 If you have been reading up on Malaysia, you would know how spices and herbs factored into our history centuries ago!

-A little further yet, you can go hiking around the Kota Damansara Community Forest.
+For a change in scenery, outside the city centre, you can go hiking around the Kota Damansara Community Forest.

 The Kota Damansara Community Forest Reserve is a remnant of lowland mixed dipterocarp rainforest of 800 acres.
 At one time threatened by plans for clearing and housing development, the forest endures today, as an island of green amidst the urban sprawl because of its many friends and supporters.